westlund4228/ai611-final-proj/index.md

 ### Approach

 We evaluate the following variants under identical training conditions:
-- Fixed correction strengths with $\lambda \in \{0.0, 0.8, 1.0, 1.2\}$.
+- Fixed correction strengths with $\lambda \in \lbrace0.0, 0.8, 1.0, 1.2
+brace$.
-- Adaptive scheduling using bandit-based selection (UCB and softmax) over candidate values $\{0.8, 0.9, 1.0, 1.1, 1.2\}$, where the feedback signal is the evaluation success rate over a fixed interval.
+- Adaptive scheduling using bandit-based selection (UCB and softmax) over candidate values $\lbrace0.8, 0.9, 1.0, 1.1, 1.2
+brace$, where the feedback signal is the evaluation success rate over a fixed interval.

 In addition to performance, we analyze the temporal behavior of the goal discrepancy

 $$
 \Delta g = \| g - g' \|_2 ,
 $$

 to examine whether it provides useful signals for adaptive correction.
 The goal is to determine whether any $\lambda \neq 1$ or time-varying $\lambda(t)$ yields consistent benefits.

 ### Experimental Setup